reacherhq/reacher-js/docs/README.md

 This tool allows you to check if an email address exists without sending any email.

-It is a TypeScript wrapper around the [Reacher Email Verification API](https://reacher.email).
-Reacher is free for personal use, and the API token is optional, but in this case the requests will be rate-limited.
+It is a thin TypeScript wrapper around the [Reacher Email Verification API](https://reacher.email).
+Reacher is a 100% open-source SaaS, written in Rust.
+It's also free for personal use, and the API token in `@reacherhq/api` is optional, but in this case the requests will be rate-limited.

 ## Usage